cuhksam/emnlp2019.github.io/_pages/sponsors/list.md

 {% include toc icon="gears" %}

-We gratefully acknowledge support provided by the following for the EMNLP 2018 conference:
+We gratefully acknowledge support provided by the following for the EMNLP 2018 conference.

 ## Diamond Tier